 http://https://youtu.be/pPqN0KK25dI “’You have answered correctly,’ Jesus replied.
 ‘Do this and you will live.’
 But he wanted to justify himself, so he asked Jesus, ‘And who is my neighbor?’”
 (Luke 10:28–29, NIV84)

-It’s not very often that Jesus told someone that they were correct.
+It’s not very often that Jesus told someone that he or she was correct.
 But He did to this young man.
 The man came to Jesus wanting to know what he needed to do to enter eternal life.
-Jesus answered him with a question, “What is written in the law, how do you read it?”
+Jesus answered him with a question: “What is written in the law, how do you read it?”
 The man properly answered, “to love God with all your heart and mind, and to love your neighbor as yourself.”
-To this answer Jesus replied, “You have answered correctly.
+To this answer Jesus replied: “You have answered correctly.
 Do this and you will live.”
 WOW!
 He didn’t quote the 600+ commandments of the Pharisees.
 The man rightfully understood the Word of God and the spirit behind the law.
 He understood its true meaning.
 But something was gnawing at the young man.
-Seeking to justify himself, he was seeking a clarification.
+Seeking to justify himself, he asked for a clarification.
 He asked Jesus, “Who is my neighbor?”
 He was looking for some qualifications.
-He wanted there to be some small print under that command.
-Surely God doesn’t expect me to love everyone.
-Hence, Jesus tells the parable of the good Samaritan.
+He wanted to find some small print under that command.
+Surely God didn’t expect him to love everyone.
+Hence, Jesus told the parable of the good Samaritan.
 But there is something very important for us to take from this section of scripture.

-I pray that we might offer our lives to God as a living sacrifice, that we allow the Spirit of God to transform our minds and our lives so that there is a consistency between what we believe and live.
-(Rom.
-12:1-2)
+I pray that we offer our lives to God as a living sacrifice, that we allow the Spirit of God to transform our minds and our lives so that there is a consistency between what we believe and what we live (Romans 12:1-2).